johnnovak/RML-Amiga/website/docs/manual/getting-started.md

 ### How to use this manual

-The rest of the manual is reference documentation, but it's recommended to read through it once to be aware of the various Amiga concepts and features that RML Amiga provides.
-At the very least, please skim through it, otherwise you'll be missing out on some of the nice extra features or you'll get yourself into trouble.
-You can also use the **Search** box in the top right corner of the pages to look up information quickly (it searches in the whole documentation, not just the current page).
+The rest of the manual is reference documentation, but it's recommended to read it once so you're aware of the various Amiga concepts and RML Amiga features.
+At the very least, please skim through it.
+You can also use the **Search** box in the top right corner of the pages to look up information quickly.

 ### Further reading